 class privacyidea.lib.eventhandler.usernotification.UserNotificationEventHandler An Eventhandler needs to return a list of actions, which it can handle.

-It returns an identifier, which can be used in the eventhandling definitions description = 'This eventhandler notifies the user about actions on his tokens'
+It returns an identifier, which can be used in the eventhandling definitions

 This method returns a dictionary of allowed actions and possible options in this handler module.